Managing Turnover: 3 Keys for Keeping Your People [Free E-Book]

 The costs of employee turnover are high.

 Some costs can be measured in dollars, such as the hard costs of recruiting and onboarding a replacement.
 Estimates of those expenses vary widely.
-One study by the Society for Human Resource Management (SHRM) finds that replacing a salaried employee typically costs 60 to 90 percent of that person’s annual salary.
+One study by the Society for Human Resource Management (SHRM) finds that replacing a salaried employee typically costs an amount equal to six to nine months of that person’s annual salary.
 Other research suggests those numbers could be even higher, especially for high-wage positions.

 Other cash costs of turnover may include lost clients and revenue, as well as overtime expenses for other employees who do extra work until a replacement can be found.